JReFrameworker/JReFrameworker.github.io/_posts/2016-10-25-hidden-file.md

 You can download the module created during this tutorial at [https://github.com/JReFrameworker/modules/tree/master/HiddenFile](https://github.com/JReFrameworker/modules/tree/master/HiddenFile).

-A video demonstration of developing this module can be seen at the 7 minute 28 second mark in the video below.
+A video demonstration of developing this module can be seen at the 7 minute and 28 second mark in the video below.

-<center><iframe width="560" height="315" src="//www.youtube.com/embed/xuvQ4jZPriI&t=7m28s" frameborder="0" allowfullscreen></iframe></center>
+<center><iframe width="560" height="315" src="//www.youtube.com/embed/xuvQ4jZPriI" frameborder="0" allowfullscreen></iframe></center>